ibpdas/ValueLine/README.md

 ## 📌 Concept in 30 seconds

-Public sector data leaders care about outcomes, but the path from data work to real impact is often unclear.
+Public sector leaders care about outcomes, but the path from data work to real impact is often unclear.

 **ValueLine** makes that line of sight visible by showing how foundational fixes → strengthen system maturity → unlock organisational value.

-It was developed from years of seeing organisations invest in essential data work but struggle to explain how and when that work would translate into real results.
+It was developed after years of seeing teams diver essential data work yet struggle to explain how and when that work would translate into real results.

 **ValueLine helps leaders:**
-- focus on the conditions and decisions that truly drive value
+- identify the conditions and decisions that truly drive value
-- see a clear, plain English line of sight from foundations → maturity → impact
+- securd buy-in and support with a clear, plain English line of sight from foundations → maturity → impact
-- spot the constraints, dependencies and trade offs that shape the path to value
+- surface the constraints, dependencies and trade offs that shape the path to value

 It shifts conversations from **"Why is value slow?”** to **“What must change now, next and later to unlock value?”**

 ---